qlik-oss/core-website/docs/docs/tutorials/hello-visualization.md

 # Hello Visualization

-Build a data visualization from data loaded into a QIX Engine running inside a Docker container.
+Build a data visualization from data loaded into a Qlik Associative Engine running inside a Docker container.

 ## Prerequisites